Last updated on January 12, 2021

 If you’re making a whiteboard or similar videos, use the best tools available to you.

-If you don’t have much experience with them, practice, or outsource to a professional.
+And if you don’t have much experience with them, practice, or outsource to a professional.

 In all of this, remember that your videos form important parts of your overall sales pipeline.